 Preheat oven to 350°F. Grease the bottom and sides of 9-inch round cake pans with butter, then lightly dust with flower.
 Set aside.
 In a large bowl, sift together the flour, baking soda and salt.
 Set aside.
 In another large bowl, cream together butter and sugar until light and fluffy.
 Add the egg yolks one at a time, mixing well after each addition.
 Then alternate adding in the remaining dry ingredients and milk, a little at a time until well blended.
 Next stir in the coconut and vanilla.
 (I used store bought coconut for the cake batter, but fresh coconut for the garnish.)
 In a separate bowl, beat egg whites until stiff peaks form.
 Then fold the beaten egg whites into the cake batter.
 Divide the batter evenly between the two cake pans, place in the center of the oven and bake until a toothpick comes out clean, approx 30-40 minutes.

 Remove cakes from pan and place on wire racks, tops facing up, to cool completely.
 While the cake cools, start working on the frosting.
 Simply add your butter, confectioner’s sugar, vanilla and cream to a large bowl and mix until blended.
 Add a few drops of milk as needed until you achieve your desired consistency.
-If your frosting ends up too thin, simple add more confectioner’s sugar, a tablespoon at a time until perfect.
+If your frosting ends up too thin, simply add more confectioner’s sugar, one tablespoon at a time until perfect.

 The crumb coat on my coconut cake

 And the aftermath the following morning.
 For breakfast?
 You guessed it!
 More coconut cake!
 Mmmmm!
 Here is more on how to prepare and shave a fresh coconut:

 How to Prep and Shave a Fresh Coconut